CarlLee/WebImageView/README.md

 ***TODOs***

 -   Use MD5 digest of the URL of the image that is cached on local disk as the file name instead of the original file name.
-This can avoid mistaking pictures with same name from different domain name.
+This can avoid mistaking pictures with same name from different domain names.

 -   Change the comments into English

 -   Add more comments

 -   Add progress bar as an option of waiting image

+-   Add xml support